The role of topology on protein thermal stability: Declaration of interests

 \section{Declaration of interests}

 The authors declare no competing interests.

 \begin{acknowledgement} Work supported by UID/04046/2025 Instituto de Biosistemas e Ciências Integrativas Centre Grant from Instituto de Biosistemas e Ciências Integrativas Centre grant from FCT, Portugal.
 J.N.C.E. acknowledges financial support from FCT, Portugal, through PhD grant SFRH/BD/144345/2019.
 B.P.T. acknowledges financial support from Fundação Calouste Gulbenkian through the Gulbenkian Novos Talentos Fellowship.
-This study was also supported by the European Union (TWIN2PIPSA - Twinning for Excellence in Biophysics of Protein Interactions and Self-Assembly, GA 101079147).
+This study was also partially supported by the European Union (TWIN2PIPSA - Twinning for Excellence in Biophysics of Protein Interactions and Self-Assembly, GA 101079147).
 A part of this work was performed on the computational resources of INCD (http://www.incd.pt) funded by FCT and UE under project LISBOA-01-0145-FEDER-022153.
 Access was granted by FCT through project 2022.26279.CPCA.A0.
+We thank Sophie Jackson for insightful comments on our manuscript.

 \end{acknowledgement}